Coastal Adaptation Strategy

 Next steps

-Upon closure of consultation, all feedback received from the workshops and consultation period will be reviewed by the District Council of Grant and Council's coastal management expert.
-Amendments will be made to the Draft Coastal Adaptation Strategy, where appropriate, before the final strategy is presented to Council for endorsement.
+All feedback received throughout the community consultation period will be reviewed by the District Council of Grant and Council's coastal management expert.
+Amendments will be made to the draft Coastal Adaptation Strategy, where appropriate, before the final strategy is presented to Council for endorsement in early 2026.

 Background